KiranKumarBehera/KiranKumarBehera/README.md

 # Hi there 👋, I'm Kiran
 #### Learn and Hustle

-I'm Kiran Kumar Behera from India, and I am a front-end web developer, competitive coder, Graphic Designer and a newbie in OpenCV Python.
+I'm Kiran Kumar Behera from India, and I am a Full-Stack Java developer, competitive coder and a Graphic Designer.
 I'm an active learner by day and singer by night.
 Apart from that, I love Dogs.
 You can connect with me on Linkedin at linkedin.com/in/kiran-kumar-behera-511198212 or follow me on Instagram at instagram.com/_._.k_i_r_a_n._._

 ## Skills and Experience
+* 👨🏻‍💻 JSE, JEE, SpringBoot, Micro-Service, Hibernate, and Restful WEB-Services, Kafka, RabbitMQ, Jenkins, Github
 * ⚛ React
 * 🎨 HTML, CSS, JS, Material-UI, Firebase, Figma, AdobePS, Canva
-* 👩‍💻 C++, Java, Python, MySQL
+* 👩‍💻 Java, C++, Python, MySQL

 --- 📧 How to reach me: hero.kk07@gmail.com